 Included in investments is the fair value of the Company's investments in share purchase warrants and options of other corporations which are designated at FVTPL.
-Where the value of these warrants and options is not publicly quoted in active markets, the Company employs the Black-Scholes pricing model to determine fair value.
+Where the value of these warrants and options is not publicly quoted in active markets, the Company employs the Black-Scholes pricing model to determine a fair value at each reporting period.